How to Jump Higher In 2019 – The Exact 8 Step Process You MUST Master To Start Jumping Higher This Week

 To throw down spectacular dunks a 32 inch vertical jump is required.

-You will find many useless vertical jump calculators on the web...
+You will find many vertical jump calculators on the web...

 Who needs a vertical jump calculator?
-It’s simple math!
+It’s very simple math!

 To work out how high you need to jump to be able to dunk you don’t need a complicated vertical jump calculator like some people make out.

-Instead use this simple vertical jump calculation as follows to determine exactly how high you need to be able to jump to dunk.
+Instead use this simple vertical jump calculation as follows and determine exactly how high you need to be able to jump.

 How To Jump Higher If You Are Short?

-It won't be easy but it can be done!
+If you are short it won't be easy, but it can be done!